poddark1999/dd_mlops/README.md

 # Dynamic Discounting Model Evaluation

 ## Overview
 This application helps evaluate and compare different forecasting models for dynamic discounting.
-It provides a command-line interface to run model evaluations and compare performance across different models.
+It provides a command-line interface for running model evaluations and comparing performance across different models.

 ## Features
 - Run evaluations for any forecasting model